EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Methodology

 \section{Methodology}

-4D Gaussian Splatting has shown promising results in dynamic scene reconstruction.
+4DGS has shown promising results in dynamic scene reconstruction.
 However, modeling dynamic street scenes remains challenging due to diverse motion patterns.
-To better handle the varying motion patterns in street scenes, we propose Explicit Motion Decomposition (EMD), a plug-and-play module that can be seamlessly integrated into existing 4D Gaussian-based frameworks to enhance their capability in handling dynamic scenarios, as illustrated in Fig.~\ref{fig:method_overview}.
+To better handle the varying motion patterns in street scenes, we propose Explicit Motion Decomposition (EMD), a plug-and-play module that can be seamlessly integrated into existing street Gaussian Splatting methods to enhance their capability in handling dynamic scenarios, as illustrated in Fig.~\ref{fig:method_overview}.